asajeffrey/ecmascript_sharedmem/LLVM_LIKE.md

 ### reads-bytes-from

+**asaj: I found the spec a lot easier to write by defining an auxiliary notion "R reads byte b from m[i]" and ditto W writes byte b to m[i].**

 A function from ReadSharedMemory events to a List of WriteSharedMemory events such that:

 1. For each ReadSharedMemory event _R_: